Sheringham railway station (North Norfolk Railway): History

-In September 2025 this station and Weybourne station were two of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the Stockton and Darlington Railway.
-English Heritage recognises it for its architectural and historic interest, describing it as "one of the most substantially complete E&MR stations that displays an impressive architectural quality over and above the functional designs that were adopted for many rural stations nationally during the completion of the rail network", and noting in particular its "remarkably complete" elevations and interiors.
+In September 2025, this station and were two of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the Stockton and Darlington Railway.
+English Heritage recognises it for its architectural and historic interest, describing it as "one of the most substantially complete E&MR stations that displays an impressive architectural quality over and above the functional designs that were adopted for many rural stations nationally during the completion of the rail network."
+In particular, it noted its "remarkably complete" elevations and interiors.